Code-Institute-Submissions/baker_street/README.md

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.
 * Contact Us page- Page with contact info and opening hours for users.
 May add in a map
 * Log In page- Not yet functional

+## Design

+### Site theme
+* The original idea for doing a site based on an escape room came from working in one myself a few years ago.
+As for a Sherlock Holmes theme, that from recently watching a Sherlcok Holmes series and the title of the escape room part from being where the character lived, it is also my last name.
+* Due to the choice of theme for the escape room, I wanted to give the site a Victorian look.
+This is why I have chosen the parchment background throughout and use Calligraffitti as the main font family as I felt it has the look of handwritting which suits the era as there were no computers.

+### Colour scheme
+* I chose a deep red (#8D0424) as the main colour for the headers and footers as I felt that it gave a plush feel and complemented the main background image.
+It also allowed the text in the navbar to stand out well.
+I used the same colour throughtout for the text to stay with a simple colour pallet and also because I felt it was easy to read against the background image.

+### Background
+* I originally decided to use a dirty white/ cream colour for my background as I felt it complimented the sites theme and would contrast nicely with the red and black.
+When searching for potential background images I settled upon parchment-background.jpg as I thought it's textured look and colour fitted the theme nicely and also worked well with the main colours I had chosen the navbar and text.

+### Images
+* I had originally envisioned 'Sherlock' related images of a deer stalker hat, magnifiying glass etc for the three rooms.
+However, when looking online, many of the images were either not appropriate or were too different in style, I couldn't find three that went nicely together.
+That is why I decided to use another parchment background with writting on them as if they were a note.
+This also tied in nicely with the game rooms themselves as all three rooms have a note or message as per their description.
+* Currently, Rache has a different image that I intend to change.

 Existing Features
 Feature 1 - allows users X to achieve Y, by having them fill out Z